webmaster-exit-1/customizing-the-shell-prompt/README.md

 source ~/.bashrc
 ```

-Now we need to make the script `myweather` for our shell prompt. <br>
+  Next we need to make the script `myweather` for our shell prompt. <br>
 Edit **"YOUR_CITY_HERE"** to your city.

 ```bash